Before you rehome your cat, or take it to the shelter, consider the U.S. numbers:

 Follow these simple steps for best results:

-Prep your home by spraying pheromones in the areas the cats will be (Feliway.)
+Prep your home by using pheromone diffusers in the cats' areas (Feliway.)

-Confine your new cat to its own room with litter, food, and fresh water.
+Confine your new cat to its own "safe" room with litter, food, and fresh water.

 Block the two cats with a closed door.
 The two cats should be able to smell and hear each other through the closed door, but there should not be any physical contact.

-Feed the cats at the same time on each side of the door - at least two feet away from the door.
+Feed the cats at the same time on each side of the door - about one foot away from the door.
 This will mean moving your cat’s food bowl to this new area for the introduction period.

 Switch the positions of the cats after two days.
 Allow your cat to investigate the smells in the new cat’s room, while the new cat explores the house and the scent of the new playmate.
-Expect some hissing.
+Expect some hissing at the new cat smells.
 Switch them back after they have had some time to explore (a few hours.)